mrazomej/phd/src/frontmatter/acknowledgements.md

 constantly looking after each other.
 My friends became my family outside of my home, so I never felt alone during this journey.

+And how could I feel alone when so many people that I love were always there for me?
+Even when I felt like I was feeling homesick (or actually sick or injured), the Osegueda family was there for me.
+Carlos, Kathy, Patricio, Nico, and Matias, adopted me as an extra nephew/cousin, reminding me that family doesn't necessarily need a direct genetic relationship.
+I treasure every lunch and every dinner as some of the happiest and most delightful times during all these years.

 Shockingly enough, with all the good luck that has gotten me to this point, there is a lot more for which to be thankful.
 Because of Rob, my professional relationships have not been limited to Caltech only.
 I spent a total of six